Basic Orton-Gillingham Training Institute

 In-person Training

-The Summer Institute (3.5 weeks in June meets Monday-Friday from 8am-4:30pm.
+The Summer Institute takes place in person in Rochester, Minnesota, for 3.5 weeks in July.
+It meets Monday-Friday from 8am-4:30pm.
 Please see individual class registration pages for specific course dates.
-The Reading Center will arrange the practicum student.

 Online Training